Multiclass classification using scikit-learn

-KNN (k-nearest neighbours) classifier – KNN or k-nearest neighbours is the simplest classification algorithm.
+KNN (k-nearest neighbors) classifier – KNN or k-nearest neighbors is the simplest classification algorithm.
 This classification algorithm does not depend on the structure of the data.
-Whenever a new example is encountered, its k nearest neighbours from the training data are examined.
+Whenever a new example is encountered, its k nearest neighbors from the training data are examined.
 Distance between two examples can be the euclidean distance between their feature vectors.
-The majority class among the k nearest neighbours is taken to be the class for the encountered example.
+The majority class among the k nearest neighbors is taken to be the class for the encountered example.

 Applying Bayes’ theorem,

 Since, x1, x2, …, xn are independent of each other,

 Inserting proportionality by removing the P(x1, …, xn) (since it is constant).